HL7/fhir-shorthand/input/pagecontent/index.md

 #### Data Type Restriction Rules

+FSH rules can be used to restrict the data type of an element.
+The shorthand syntax to restrict the type is:

+ `* {path} only {type}`

+ `* {path} only {type1} or {type2} or {type3}...`

+where the latter offers a choice of data type.
+The data type choices must always be more restrictive than the original data type.
+For example, if the parent data type is Quantity, it can be replaced in an `only` rule by SimpleQuantity, since SimpleQuantity is a profile on Quantity (hence more restrictive than Quantity itself).

 Certain elements in FHIR offer a choice of data types using the [x] syntax.
-For example, Condition.onset[x] is a choice of dateTime, Age, Period, Range or string.

-The syntax for narrowing the choices in a profile uses the `only` reserved word:

- `* {path} only {type1} or {type2} or {type3}...`

-These choices can be restricted in two ways: reducing the number or choices, or substituting a profile of one of the choices.
-For example, if one of the choices is Quantity, it can be replaced by SimpleQuantity, since SimpleQuantity is a profile on Quantity (hence more restrictive than Quantity itself).
+Choices can be restricted in two ways: reducing the number or choices, or substituting a more restrictive data type or profile for one of the original choices.

 **Examples:**

+* Restrict a Quantity type to SimpleQuantity:

+  `* valueQuantity only SimpleQuantity`

-* Restrict onset[x] to dateTime:
+* Condition.onset[x] is a choice of dateTime, Age, Period, Range or string.
+To restrict onset[x] to dateTime:

   `* onset[x] only dateTime`

-* Restrict onset[x] to either Period or Range data types:
+* Restrict onset[x] to either Period or Range:

   `* onset[x] only Period or Range`

-* Restrict onset[x] to Age or AgeRange or DateRange, where AgeRange and DateRange are profiles derived from FHIR's Range datatype (thus permissible restrictions on Range):
+* Restrict onset[x] to Age, AgeRange, or DateRange, assuming AgeRange and DateRange are profiles of FHIR's Range datatype (thus permissible restrictions on Range):

   `* onset[x] only Age or AgeRange or DateRange`